gsdyu/326_Lab2_SemaphoresAndSharedMem/README.md

 # CECS 326 Lab 2: Concurrent Processing, Shared Memory, and Semaphores

+## Initial Notes

-Initial Notes: This file was reuploaded from the private repository of github classroom so original commits are not shown.
+This file was reuploaded from the private repository of github classroom so original commits are not shown.
 Below is the original assignment description provided by the teacher.
 The code I developed are: game.c, barbarian.c, wizard.c, rogue.c, and game.mk.

 ## Assignment Description